pololu/pololu-usb-i2c-adapter/README.md

 If that method does not work, you can short together two exposed pads while powering up the board to force it into bootloader mode.
-Contact Pololu for mor information.  <!-- TODO: just add pictures of the pads -->
+Contact Pololu for more information.  <!-- TODO: just add pictures of the pads -->

 ## Updating the firmware using the bootloader